Troge-dev/Transfory/README.md

 Users can get support through:

 *  The project README documentation
-*  The API reference inside the /docs folder
+*  The API reference inside the '/docs' folder
-*  The example notebooks found in the /examples directory
 *  The GitHub Issues page for bug reports and feature requests

  ## Project Maintainer and Contributors